echamudi/nodejs-parallel-programming-examples/README.md

 ## Unleash the power of parallel programming

-We will try two different approaches running the same naive permutation function.
+We will try two different approaches running a same naive permutation function.

 The first one is done in sequential fashion, the second one is done concurrently.